Asqatasun/Asqatasun/documentation/en/10_Install_doc/Asqatasun/README.md

 This page describes the steps to follow to install Asqatasun since Version 3.0.0 (and further) from the binary files or from the sources.
-The software has been tested on 14.04 LTS (Trusty Tahr).
+The software has been tested on Linux Ubuntu 14.04 LTS (Trusty Tahr).

 ## Docker